Camino del Norte

 The minimum age for this tour is: 12 Years

-You can expect to walk for between five and eight hours each day and some of it is fairly strenuous walking with some steeper ascents/descents.
+You can expect to walk for between three and eight hours each day and some of it is fairly strenuous walking with ascents of between 100m and 800m, and descents of between 100m and 790m.Â

 The Camino Del Norte follows a mixture of farm/dirt tracks, minor roads and footpaths.

-The accommodation in San Sebastian, Bilbao and all larger towns, will be in 3 star hotels, the rest will be a mixture of rural hotels and hostels all with private rooms and en-suite.
+The accommodation in San Sebastian, Bilbao and all larger towns, will be in 3 star hotels, the rest will be a mixture of rural hotels and hostals (a name used to describe small Spanish hotels and guesthouses), all with private rooms and en-suite.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.
-We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.
+We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.Â

 Solo Walkers & Single Rooms